cryptimeleon/subzero/README.md

 Variable identifiers support more than letters and numbers, to allow special formatting in the [LaTeX preview](#latex-preview) tab.
 Underscores allow for subscripts, tildes allow for overtildes, single quotes allow for prime symbols, and names of Greek letters will display as the Greek symbol.

-The protocol contains a disjunction (`|`) expression `age < 18 | pos = 17` which represents a partial proof of knowledge.

-Finally, there are several function calls to the `e` function, which is a built-in pairing function.
+Finally, there are several function calls to the `e` function.
+This is the built-in pairing function, which allows for constructing pairing-based schemes, and takes in two `group element` expressions to pair.

 The next section will further explain the language details introduced in this section.